-Environmental amenities is a bundle of services that is important to individual existence, it could as well determine the wellbeing of the people.
-Spatial inequality in environmental amenities can undermine social and political stability due to the tensions and conflicts that they often engender.
-Therefore, this study examines the spatial inequality in the environmental amenities distribution in Bida, Niger State.
-Environment inequality in five (5) environmental amenities was assessed, the amenities are: school, water, health facilities, tarred road and open space.
-Both primary and secondary data were collected for the study, and the data were analysed descriptively.
-Gini coefficient and Lorenz curve were employed as analytical tools to measure inequality and adequacy in the fourteen wards in Bida.
-The study reveals that there is a high unequal distribution (0.46) in environmental amenities distribution in Bida.
-There is variation in inequality among the identified amenities; Public School recorded the highest inequality index of (0.59), while public primary health care and open spaces recorded an inequality index of (0.57) and (0.54) respectively.
-The study, therefore, concludes that the provision of environmental amenities in the study area is not a function of population or area coverage, except for water and schools.
-It is recommended that the provision of environmental amenities should be matched with the population, review of policy and other objective criteria to improve general wellbeing of the people.
+Abstract: Inequality is a global concern both in developed and developing countries of the world; the menace is more noticeable in developing countries like Nigeria.
+Environmental amenity is a bundle of services that is essential to individual existence, it could as well determine the wellbeing of the people.
+The study therefore provides a spatiotemporal analysis of environmental amenities distribution in Bida town, of Niger State.
+Three basic environmental amenities were considered for the study, these are: Water, Open space, and Public schools.
+The survey research design was adopted for the study, both primary and secondary data were collected concurrently and analysed accordingly.
+Gini coefficient was employed as analytical tools to measure inequality and adequacy in the fourteen wards in Bida.
+The findings of the study reveals that inequality exist in the distribution of environmental amenities within Bida town.
+The inequality in the distribution of public primary schools and open spaces is high with a gini coefficient of 0.59 and 0.54 respectively.
+Water amenities distribution shows a moderate inequality as it records a GC of 0.31.
+The study, therefore, concludes that the provision of environmental amenities in the study area is not a function of population which is a major determinant in amenities provision.
+It is recommended that the provision of environmental amenities should be matched with the population, review of policy and other objective criteria to improve general wellbeing of the people was also recommended.